 - Surrogacy is very complex and it’s important for everyone involved to have counselling as part of the process.

 Surrogacy involves a person agreeing to carry and give birth to a baby for someone else.
 After the baby is born, the birth parent gives custody and guardianship to the intended parent or parents.
 Surrogacy has complex legal and medical steps that must be met.
 It’s important to be aware of the process, seek professional advice and build supportive networks

 Who is involved?

-Surrogate mothers and intended parents must make a formal surrogacy agreement, usually before conception.
+Surrogates and intended parents must make a formal surrogacy agreement, usually before conception.

 There are strict regulations and eligibility requirements that must be met before entering into a surrogacy agreement.
 There are also legal processes to complete following the birth.